 - Meta: Best for event-driven video ads with urgency overlays and countdown timers.
 Learning phase resets give event creatives a natural discovery advantage

 - Google UAC: Responds well to updated store listings aligned with events.
-Playable ads featuring event content outperform generic display, per RocketShip HQ testing data
+Playable ads featuring event content commonly outperform generic display formats

 - TikTok: Ideal for behind-the-scenes event reveals and UGC-style gameplay content.
 Short-form clips of event boss fights or new characters perform well as native content